rmalkevy/Programming-Fundamentals/practicals/2.5/exersise.md

 1. **Input Data:**
    - Read data for `n` cars (where `n` is provided by the user).
    - For each car, input the `brand`, `model`, `year`, and `rental_price_per_day`.
 All cars are initially marked as `available`.
+   - You can predefine list of 5 cars or allow to user to input them from `std::cin`.

 2. **Display Available Cars:**
    - Write a function to display the details of all cars that are currently available for rent.